 Key takeaway: don't rely on your audience choosing to find out what your business does or how you could help them; instead entice them to reveal that they are prospects for your business by signing up to something that would only be of interest to a prospect.

 How To Get Started?

 By now I hopefully have your brain whirring in terms of fathoming out how you can put this all to work in your own business?
 If you'd like to pick our brains some more about what your business should be doing to leverage social media, we'd be very happy to help.
-We can provide an outsourced service to build your social media presence and maximise your chances of success; or just schedule a free call to brainstorm what your next steps should be.
+We can provide an outsourced service to build your social media presence and maximise your chances of success; or just schedule a call to brainstorm what your next steps should be.
 You're welcome to book in a call time below to get started - hope to speak soon either way.